rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_Package_Management_with_Azure_Artifacts.md

 1. In the vertical menu on the left side of the **Package Management with Azure Artifacts** pane, click **Repos**.
 1. On the **Files** pane, click **Clone**, click **Clone in VS Code**, and, in the dropdown menu, select **Visual Studio**.
 1. If prompted whether to proceed, click **Open**.
 1. If prompted, sign in with the user account you used to set up your Azure DevOps organization.
+Username and password can be obtained from the environmental details page.
 1. Within the Visual Studio interface, in the **Azure DevOps** pop-up window, accept the default local path and click **Clone**.
-This will automatically import the project into Visual Studio and open a new web browser tab displaying the Migration Report page.
+This will automatically import the project into Visual Studio.
+Make a note of local path you will need it in further tasks.

-    > **Note**: In the **Review Project and Solution Changes** dialog box, review the warnings about unsupported project types and click **OK**.
+1. After import is completed in lab VM go to start menu search for **Visual Studio Installer** and open it.
+Click on modify and under workloads select **ASP<nolink>.NET and web development**, **Azure development**, and **.NET cross-platform development** then click on modify.

-1. Close the web browser tab displaying the Migration Report page.
+1. Installation will take some time meanwhile minimise visualstudio and continue next task.
+After installation is completed it will restart Visual studio automatically.

-1. Leave Visual Studio window open for use in your lab.
+    > **Note**: If you get before we get started window click on continue.

 ### Exercise 1: Working with Azure Artifacts